Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Introduction

 Yet implementations of cascaded squeezing in microring resonators have not yet been investigated in detail, despite the fact that microring sources satisfy the three requirements mentioned above.
-First, they provide an additional resonant field enhancement, further increasing the structure's effectiveness in light generation \cite{Helt:12}.
+First, they provide an additional resonant field enhancement, further increasing the structure's effectiveness in light generation and, importantly, increasing the brightness by having comparable or higher generation rates within a smaller bandwidth than non-resonant integrated sources \cite{Helt:12}.
 We will also show that the type of ``few-supermode" operation we seek can be obtained very effectively using resonant sources, often achieving a higher level of separability than non-resonant sources \cite{arxiv:osorio2025,houde2024ultrashortpulsepumpedsinglemodetype0squeezers}.
 Finally, the scalability of microring resonators has already made them a popular choice in the implementation of large-scale integrated devices.

 The enhanced nonlinearity in these devices allows one to envision implementing cascaded \emph{spontaneous four-wave mixing} (SFWM) rather than SPDC.
-This has a number of practical advantages: The energy conservation conditions in SFWM allow for all the fields to be very close to each other in frequency, for instance, in the same telecom band.
+This has a number of practical advantages: The energy conservation conditions in SFWM allow for all the fields to be very close to each other in frequency, for instance in the same telecom band.
 Phase matching -- which can be a significant challenge in triplet generation -- is therefore widely accessible.
 The narrow frequency range should also make it relatively easy to find appropriate material platforms that are transparent at the relevant wavelengths and that do not exhibit deleterious effects such as two-photon absorption.

 For the sample calculations, we envision the use of integrated AlGaAs structures, but the scheme we propose can be implemented in other platforms.
-As well, to benchmark the results that can be expected in first experiments, we focus on the probabilistic generation of photon triplets, although with reasonable experimental parameters one can go beyond that limit.
+As well, to benchmark the results that can be expected in first experiments, we focus on the probabilistic generation of photon triplets.
+We will also show that one can go beyond that limit with reasonable experimental parameters.